RobStrover/php-design-pattern-recap/readme.md

 to return all customers or those who match a given specification.

 Tests are then used to show that each part of the set up works.

+## Observer Pattern ##
+We are creating a one to many relationship so that a change in an object is an event that other objects can react to.